cloudstitch-examples/cloudstitch-demo-element/README.md

 # \<cloudstitch-terminal\>

 ## Install the Polymer-CLI

-First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
+* First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your element locally.
+You should be able to do this by running `npm install -g polymer`
+* Then make sure you have the components installed (`bower install`)

 ## Viewing Your Element